-• Power Line 1 / Power Line 2 / Power over Ethernet
+Power Line 1 / Power Line 2 / Power over Ethernet

 Status of the power supplies 1 and 2 or power over Ethernet.
 The power line 2 and Power over Ethernet are only displayed if they are supported by the hardware.
-You will find further information on this in the operating instructions.
+You can find additional information on this in the operating instructions.